 - The Shopify Fulfillment Network is only open to U.S. and Canadian companies.

-- Shopify will store your products in warehouses run by multiple outside 3PL companies, so your fulfillment could be inconsistent.
+- The Shopify Fulfillment Network will store your products in warehouses run by multiple outside 3PL services companies and managed by a third-party logistics provider, so your fulfillment could be inconsistent.

 Shopify Fulfillment Network costs